Pushpadant07/Sports-Basics-IPL-Dashboard/README.md

 8. Top 5 bowlers based on dot ball percentage in the last 3 years
 9. Top 4 teams based on winning percentage in the last 3 years.
 10. Top 2 teams with the highest number of wins achieved by chasing targets over the last 3 years.

+### Secondary Insights:

+1. Prediction for Orange and Purple Cap players in the 2024 season.</br>
+2. Prediction of the top 4 qualifying teams for 2024.</br>
+3. Prediction of the winner and runner-up for 2024.</br>
+4. Selection of the Best 11 players for your team based on positions, 3 years' performance data, and additional research.</br>
+5. Selection of the top 3 all-rounders for your team.</br>